 Considerations -business entertainment costs

 The types of company entertainment expenses

-There are two different types of client entertainment costs when you meet business contacts.
-These could be either formal or informal.
+There are two different types of client entertainment costs when you meet business contacts as a UK contractor.
+These could be either formal or informal for limited company contractors.
 They will depend on who you are meeting and the type of occasion.
 The two types of costs regarding client entertainment that you may incur as a result of your work could include:

 - The `business entertaining’ of clients.
 This type of cost, when you are entertaining clients, could be going out for food and drink.
 As part of your client entertainment expenses, you may be discussing a specific business project.
 Alternatively, when you are paying for client entertainment costs it could be for you to form or maintain a business connection.
 It might also include meeting someone to discuss potential work for which they may be looking to hire you.
 When you are entertaining clients, this could also include meeting overseas customers in some cases.
 This type of customer entertainment will be for business purposes.